Geekdude/reorder/README.md

 Lastly, all of these options can be applied the same way for use on directories instead of files using the `-d` flag.

+## Acknowledgements
+Thank you to Jonathan Ambrose who helped come up with the idea for the script and who added many additional features to the script.